FlemingJohn/CodeTube/README.md

 CodeTube addresses these challenges by providing a suite of tools for creators to enrich video content:

+- **AI Course Mentor:** Generate a comprehensive, step-by-step learning plan for any topic, complete with prerequisite videos, key concepts, and a full roadmap of video suggestions from multiple creators.
 - **YouTube Video Import:** Instantly import any YouTube video by pasting a link.
 - **Automatic Chapter Detection:** The app automatically parses the video description to find and import time-stamped chapters.
-- **AI-Powered Summaries:** For each chapter, creators can generate concise, AI-powered summaries of the content, making it easier for students to review.
+- **AI-Powered Summaries & Quizzes:** For each chapter, creators can generate concise, AI-powered summaries and multiple-choice quizzes to reinforce learning.
-- **Interactive Code Snippets:** Add relevant code blocks to each chapter, allowing for easy copying or review.
+- **Interactive Code & Interview Prep:** Add relevant code blocks to each chapter, get AI-powered explanations, and generate technical interview questions based on the content.
+- **Focus Mode:** Customize your workspace by toggling UI elements like the video player, chapter list, or AI tools to eliminate distractions.
 - **GitHub Export:** Creators can export the entire course, including notes and code snippets, to a new GitHub repository with a single click.

 This turns a simple video into a structured, interactive course that promotes active learning.